thyagomota/api-labs/lab-01/README.md

 ### Step 2 - Database Initialization

 In a text editor, write [init_db.py](src/init_db.py) or copy the code.
-The run it to create and populate the quotes database.
+Then run it to create and populate the quotes database.

 ```
 cp ../src/init_db.py src